-TeamCity from JetBrains is a powerful continuous integration framework that has a free version with 100 build configurations and 3 build agents available.
+TeamCity from JetBrains is a powerful continuous integration framework, that has a free version with 100 build configurations and 3 build agents available.
 The Enterprise version includes an unlimited number of users and configurations.
 The main benefits of using the solution are detailed reporting and comprehensive version control.

 CircleCI is a cloud-based CI/CD system supporting GitHub and main programming languages.
 It provides a complete out of the box framework that needs minimal adjustments.
 A free plan is available.

-Functional Automation Testing Tools
+Best Automation Testing Tools

 Functional test automation is the use of a software system in order to control the execution of tests and comparison of actual outcomes with desired outcomes.
 Test automation can automate some repetitive but necessary tasks in a formalized testing process already in place, or add additional testing that would be difficult to perform manually.